bsmith89/make-bml/make-lesson.md

             sierra.dat sierra.png
 ```

+Just like many other languages,
+in makefiles "`\`" is a line-continuation character.
+Think of this variable definition as a single line without the backslash.

 The variable `ARCHIVED` is a list of the files that we want to include in our
 tarball.
 Now wherever we write `${ARCHIVED}` it will be replaced with that list of files.